ttmagweba/flight-tracking-data-pipeline/README.md

 Update all file paths in the script to match your local environment before execution.

+### Configure Airflow

+Ensure Apache Airflow is installed and configured in your environment.

 Copy DAG to respective airflow dags folder.

 ### Start Apache Airflow